apache/druid/docs/content/operations/insert-segment-to-db.md

 Example:

-Suppose your metadata storage is `mysql` and you've migrated some segments to a directory in `HDFS`, and that directory looks like this,
+Suppose your metadata storage is `mysql` and you've migrated some segments to a directory in HDFS, and that directory looks like this,

 ```